Douglas, big run push NC Central past Norfolk State, 50-47

 NORFOLK, Va.
-(AP) — Zacarry Douglas scored all 10 of his points during a 25-6 second-half run and North Carolina Central won its third consecutive Mid-Eastern Athletic Conference tournament with a 50-47 victory against top-seeded Norfolk State on Saturday.
+(AP) — North Carolina Central got no style points in winning its third consecutive Mid-Eastern Athletic Conference championship.
+Coach LeVelle Moton figured in advance that that might be the case: In a regular season meeting, Norfolk State beat the Eagles in overtime.

+“Typical championship game,” Moton said after his team’s 50-47 victory against top-seeded Norfolk State on Saturday.
+“We knew we were going to be in for a dogfight. … This is what we do it for, man.”

-The Eagles (18-15) earned another trip to the NCAA Tournament despite missing nine of their last 10 shots and not scoring for the final 4:03.
+Zacarry Douglas scored all 10 of his points during a 25-6 second-half run and the third-seeded Eagles (18-15) held on, earning their fourth MEAC title in six years and another trip to the NCAA Tournament despite missing nine of their last 10 shots and not scoring for the final 4:03.

+“Defense wins games anyway,” center Raasean Davis said.
+“As long as we were locked in on the defensive end and limited them to one shot, that was one of our man focuses.”

 Mastadi Pitt scored 14 points and C.J.
 Kelly 13 for Norfolk State (21-13).
 The Spartans had a last chance to tie, but after taking a timeout with 8.8 seconds left, they had to settle for a heavily contested desperation heave by Pitt at the buzzer.